Andrew Cousins

 Mr Cousins was called to the Bar by the Honourable Society of the Middle Temple in 2017.
 Prior to this he had qualified as a solicitor in 2011, he held higher rights of audience in both civil and crime, and had qualified as a Legal Executive in 2006.

+Mr Cousins first joined chambers as a door tenant before taking a position as a full tenant.
 In 2025 Mr Cousins was appointed to the Attorney General’s Regional C panel.
 He sits as an Assistant Coroner and has represented clients at inquests and public inquiries all over the country.
-He also accepts instructions in relation to personal injury claims, court of protection work, certain types of regulatory issues, and cases that are proceeding through different modes of ADR.
+He also accepts instructions in relation to personal injury claims, court of protection work, certain types of regulatory issues, as well as cases that are proceeding through different modes of ADR.

 Away from the law Mr Cousins can be found coaching at his local skydiving club, clay pigeon shooting, playing chess or attending the opera.
+He has an interest in the wines of Bordeaux and is a member of a local wine society.

 Notable Cases